 These are allowed between clients and lawyers under the following basic restrictions: they must be made in writing, and the maximum fee percentage agreed may not exceed 20% of the subject matter of the case at issue (or 30% if more than one lawyer is involved).
-Further detailed regulation is provided by the Lawyers' Code (article 60 of Law 4194/2013).
+Further detailed regulation is provided by the Lawyers' Code (Article 60 of Law 4194/2013).

-Third-party Litigation Funding (TPLF)
+Third-Party Litigation Funding (TPLF)

-Since this is not specifically regulated, it is informally permitted.
+Since this is not specifically regulated, it may be considered as informally permitted; however, concerns have been raised on its legality, ethical risks and potential conflicts of interest.
 Some insurance companies offer to cover litigation expenses.
 However, this is neither common nor really "culturally" accepted.
-Also, the lack of a legal framework could raise issues of transparency.
+Also, the lack of a legal framework may raise issues of transparency.

-As of 26 June 2023, TPLF is specifically prohibited regarding representative actions (new article 10n of Law 2251; see 2.16 Existence of Class Actions, Representative Proceedings or Co-ordinated Proceedings in Product Liability Claims).
+As of 26 June 2023, TPLF is specifically prohibited regarding representative actions (new article 10n of Law 2251; see 2.16 Existence of Class Actions, Representative Proceedings or Co-Ordinated Proceedings in Product Liability Claims).

 On a related matter, the general regulation on the financial means of qualified entities (QEs) that may bring representative actions as of 26 June 2023 is expansive vis-à-vis the previous regime, and includes grants or concessions from the Greek state and limited dues collected from consumers wishing to be represented in a specific representative action seeking redress measures (new Articles 10c, paragraph 4 and 14, paragraphs 4d and 4e of Law 2251).

-At EU level, on 13 September 2022 the EU Parliament passed a resolution proposing a directive "on the regulation of third-party funding" (P9 TA(2022)0308; "Responsible private funding of litigation").
-The EU Commission agreed to run a mapping in the EU on the TPLF status and timeline for the report to be issued is towards the end of 2024.
+At EU level, on 13 September 2022 the European Parliament passed a resolution proposing a directive "on the regulation of third-party funding" (P9 TA(2022)0308 "Responsible private funding of litigation").
+The European Commission undertook to run a mapping in the EU on the TPLF status and on 21 March 2025 issued a study on "Mapping Third Party Litigation Funding in the European Union", which maps legislation, practice and debate on TPLF within the EU and four non-EU countries.
+The study verified the fragmental legal landscape throughout the EU and noted three alternative legislation options, namely (i) non-regulation, (ii) a light-touch regulation and (iii) a strong regulation.